mdditt2000/kubernetes/cis-1-9/howto.md

 # Prerequisites for using AS3

 * Install the AS3 RPM on the F5 BIG-IP.
 Following the link https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/installation.html
-* If the F5 BIG-IP is using un-signed default ssl certificates add insecure=true as shown below to the controller deployment yaml file
+* If the F5 BIG-IP is using un-signed default ssl certificates add insecure=true as shown below to the controller deployment yaml file.
+Example https://github.com/mdditt2000/kubernetes/blob/dev/cis-1-9/big-ip-98/f5-cluster-deployment.yaml
     ```
     args: [
         "--bigip-username=$(BIGIP_USERNAME)",